LoginRadius/engineering-portal/content/engineering/integrate-invisible-captcha-on-bot-protection-with-loginradius/index.md

 - Now, you will see that captcha is automatically enabled at the registration page of Auth Page (IDX) also.
 - So, you will need to do the following client-side setup for adding the invisible reCAPTCHA at a specific page only, for example, at the login page.

-  - Disable the reCAPTCHA using the following code before initializating the LoginRadius Object.
+  - Disable the reCAPTCHA using the following code before initializing the LoginRadius Object.
     `raasoption.invisibleRecaptcha = false;`
   - Now, add the following code to render the captcha only at the login page, and here `beforeFormRender` hook is used.